-HARVARD, IL — A smartphone manufacturer wants to make smartphones at the Motorola campus in the Harvard, IL plant that's been vacant for more than a decade.
+HARVARD, Ill.
+(AP) — A smartphone manufacture wants to make the phones at the Motorola campus in the Harvard plant that's been vacant for more than a decade.

 In its application, the company says it will make smartphones and will have distribution there as well include such operations as a research and development center, telecommunications operations and a training center.